-The Public Works Department will be moving from its existing site to a new site in the next three years (2022-2023).
-Acquisition of the Public Works properties could add approximately 3 acres to Centennial Park.
-In addition to restoration activities to South Fork Dogfish Creek and parkland expansion, the acquisition of this new property will enable the City to better manage storm water in the flood-prone area and could possibly be home to new recreational opportunities.
+Public Works Properties: The Public Works Department will be moving from its existing site to a new site in the next two years (2022-2023).
+Acquisition of the existing Public Works properties could add approximately 3 acres to Centennial Park.
+In addition to restoration activities to South Fork Dogfish Creek and parkland expansion, the acquisition of this new property will enable the city to better manage storm water in the flood-prone area and could possibly be home to new recreational opportunities.
 This project is identified as #1 on Figure PRO-2.
 (Priorities: improve existing park, provide additional community or regional parkland).